bboggs20/Mechanical-Design-Portfolio/All Terrain Electric Longboard/README.md

-This folder includes the CAD, BOM, and design document for the more recent electric longboard I built.
+This folder includes the CAD, BOM, and design document for the most recent electric longboard I built.